PowerMan2206/dots/README.md

 note: run `gsettings set org.gnome.desktop.interface gtk-theme Sweet` if the GTK theme is broken (which it most probably will be)

+note 2: also run `gsettings set org.gnome.desktop.interface cursor-theme win8` if the cursor is sometimes broken (again, probably is)

 ## installation

 you can treat this repo as your home directory, so if you cloned the repo to `~/dots` you can install it by running